datacarpentry/astronomy-python/_episodes/03-transform.md

 However, this scatter plot has a problem.
-It is "[overplotted](https://python-graph-gallery.com/134-how-to-avoid-overplotting-with-python/)", which means that there are so many overlapping points, we can't distinguish between high and low density areas.
+It is "[overplotted](https://python-graph-gallery.com/134-how-to-avoid-overplotting-with-python/)", which means that there are so many overlapping points, we cannot distinguish between high and low density areas.

 To fix this, we can provide optional arguments to control the size and